-ESS-5 Objectives National Laws and Requirements Gaps Remedial measures ESS 5: Transitional Constitution: Every person shall have the right to acquire or own property as regulated by law and as stipulated in Article 32 (1) of the Constitution.
-Transitional Constitution: It classifies land as public, community, or private land and provides with respect to the registration of rights in land. limited legal infrastructure to properly allocate land rights and ensure that they are respected In regard to privately owned land, This RPF and ESS5 will be followed, and where necessary, specific instruments, such as RAPs will be prepared and implemented. whichever is higher.
-ESS5 classifies affected persons: Who have formal legal rights to land or assets; Who do not have formal legal rights to land or assets, but have a claim to land or assets that is recognized or recognizable under national law; or right in land shall be expropriated or confiscated save by law in the public interest and in consideration for a prompt and fair compensation.
-Limited legal infrastructure to properly allocate land rights and ensure that they are respected This RPF and ESS5 will be followed, and where necessary, specific instruments, such as RAPs will be prepared and implemented.
-There is no definition of compensation, land valuation is only implemented by the Judiciary If acquisition is unavoidable, this RPF will be followed.
-The RPF defines the necessity of a cut-off date, valuation of assets entitlements to ensure
+WB ESF ESS5 and the National National Laws and Requirements Gaps To mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: (a) providing timely compensation for loss of assets at replacement cost and (b) assisting displaced persons in their efforts to improve, or at least restore, their livelihoods and living standards, in real terms, o pre-displacement levels or to levels prevailing prior to the beginning of project implementation, Transitional Constitution: Every person shall have the right to acquire or own property as regulated by law and as stipulated in Article 32 (1) of the Constitution.
+Transitional Constitution: It classifies land as public, community, or private land and provides with respect to the registration of rights in land. properly allocate land rights and ensure that they are respected This RPF and ESS5 will be followed, and where necessary, specific instruments, such as RAPs will be prepared and implemented.
+ESS5 classifies affected persons: Transitional Constitution: Pursuant to Article 32 (2), no right in land shall be expropriated or confiscated save by law in the public interest and in consideration for a prompt and fair compensation. properly allocate land rights and ensure that they are respected This RPF and ESS5 will be followed, and where necessary, specific instruments, such as RAPs will be prepared and implemented.